Jhargram: Health

 Jhargram District Hospital and Jhargram Super Specialty Hospital are main public sector hospitals in Jhargram.
 A number of private clinics and nursing homes also operate.

 Culture

-Jhargram is the golden treasury of tribal dances.
-Some of these tribal dances are on the verge of extinction.
-Chuang, Chang, Chhou, Dangrey, Jhumair, Panta, Ranpa, Saharul, Tusu & Bhadu etc. is not only a mere experience of some masterpiece of human creative art, but a fascinating adventure through essential dimensions of a civilization, its collective priorities, the skills of their implementation and the philosophies that inform them.
+Jhargram has many tribal dances, with some on the verge of extinction.
+Chuang, Chang, Chhou, Dangrey, Jhumair, Panta, Ranpa, Saharul, Tusu & Bhadu are examples of some of the tribal dances located here.

 Besides the tribal culture, the regular Bengali festivals like Durga puja, Saraswati puja, Diwali and Kali pujas are well attended.
 Other common pujas in the worship of Shitala, Jagaddhatri, Holi, Ratha Yatra, Janmashtami, Bheema Puja, etc. also takes place.

 A lot of fairs and carnivals take place in Jhargram.
 The famous fairs in Jhargram are Jungle Mahal Utsav, Jhargram Mela & Yuva Utsav, Rong Maati Manush, Shrabani Mela, Baishakhi Mela, Milan Mela.

 Transportation

 Air

 The nearest international airport is Netaji Subhash Chandra Bose International Airport of Kolkata 155 km (by train) and 169 km (by road — NH 6).
 Sonari Airport of Jamshedpur is located at a distance 96 km by train.
 Birsa Munda Airport of Ranchi is located at a distance of 233 km (by road — NH 33) and 258 km (by train).